 Economic problems faced by our society.

-Examination of resource allocation, national income, and economic development, from a
+Examination of resource allocation, national income, and economic development, from a macro-economic approach.

 ECO 202 Principles of 3 hrs.
 Economics II (3-0)

 Continues ECO 201.
 Economic problems faced by the individual and the firm.
 Examination of market structures, price, and output determination.
 The micro-economic approach.
 Prerequisite: ECO 201.